Warning in file(filename, "r", encoding = encoding): URL

 Boxplots, dotplots and violin plots provide an easy way to look for relationships between a continuous variable and a categorical variable.
 Violin plots convey a lot of information quickly, but boxplots have a head start in popularity — they were easy to use when statisticians had to draw graphs by hand.

-function from the forcats package (we’ll wait to learn about forcats until after you study factors).
+forcats package (we’ll wait to learn about forcats until after you study

 Count plots and heat maps help you see how observations are distributed across the interactions of two categorical variables.